FredHutch/eipm-calculator/README.md

 ### Contact

 To report any bugs, submit patches, or request new features, please log an issue in our [issue tracker](https://github.com/FredHutch/eipm-calculator/issues).
-For direct inquiries, please send an email to YOUR CONTACT HERE at [EMAIL\@fredhutch.org](mailto:EMAIL@fredhutch.org).
+For direct inquiries, please send an email to Jordan Gauthier at [jgauthier\@fredhutch.org](mailto:jgauthier@fredhutch.org).